isaacchacon/NgReactivePeoplePickerAngularMaterial/README.md

 ### TODO's / current drawbacks:.

-- It utilizes bootstrap, `<link rel="stylesheet" href="assets/bootstrap3.3.7.min.css">`
-- It does not support multiple people selection.
+- It does not support multiple people selection. - I have been tested angular material's chips, but they are not fully developed yet.
+As soon as they finish it, i may look into adding support for multiple people.
-- The demo has an error (something like CheckedFailed , don't remember), but it seems to still work pretty well.
+- The demo app has a warning (something like CheckedFailed , don't remember), but it seems to still work OK in other production projects.
 I integrated the picker in other forms and that error is not showing at all.
-- I'm sure there's more room to fix / enhance..
-- The component code needs a total / cleaner rewrite, but it works as of now.
 - Poor exception / error handling.
+- Testing specs are not there yet.

 ### Dependencies :